HOME

 Moreover, as an historian, his research interests range from economic, business and global history subjects, included the history of international relations and geopolitics.

-A global overview of the Geopolitical Risk Index for 2022
+A Global Overview of the Index

 Geopolitics, the study of how geographical space influences power dynamics, has grown in importance.
 It now captures the attention of not just scholars but also business leaders, due to the enduring impact of the global financial crisis and the emergence of new regional and global powers.
-These changes have altered the power balance established post-Cold War and heightened the strategic role of national governments, often viewing corporations as key assets.
-This environment underscores the need for strategic tools that help business leaders evaluate and manage geopolitical risks.

-To explain why an index like this makes sense today, Professor ANDREA COLLI kindly explained the growing interest in geopolitics.
+To explain why an index like this makes sense today, Professor Andrea Colli kindly explained the growing interest in geopolitics.